 But careful on the first point.
 Being in peace with ourselves doesn’t mean spending the day on the sofa lazily watching TV, not in the slightest.
 It means accepting the unchangeables without complaining, and working hard on what can be changed.
 Damn hard.

 And careful on the second point as well.
 Being in peace with the world around doesn’t mean remaining constantly aligned with the latest mainstream trend of our ever more hypocritical and politically correct society.
 Not at all.
-It means being able to think with our own head and seeing things for what they really are, rather than what society wants us to believe they are.
+It means being able to think with our own head in order to see things for what they really are, rather than what society wants us to believe they are.
 It means focusing our efforts where we can have an impact, while at the same time accepting that the global trends are influenced by forces over which we have no control whatsoever (hello social engineers).
 It means elevating ourselves above the trivialities of life, and learning to differentiate amongst the meaningful and the meaningless things which are forever interfering with our day.
 And being in peace with the world also means being in peace with women, of course.
 Sure, flaking, ghosting and all that exists, but it’s part of the game, and it happens in both directions (if you have only ever been on the receiving end of that, stay tuned and we’ll work on improving your Fundamentals to fix this problem).
 Sure, every now and then you will encounter the odd Evil Bitch, just as well as a sweet girl will encounter the odd dickhead who first promises the moon, only to then disappear after sex (in terms of status, that is really as low as it gets for a man).
 But you handle the odd Evil Bitch like the girl handles the odd dickhead.
 And keep also in mind that the perception you have on women depends mainly on where you meet them (or would like to meet them), and in fact me back in the day I wrote off online dating first and nightgame not long after.
 And never looked back.

 Since over here we are in peace with women, after all this talking here are her words for you: